 Erik returned to Olympia in 2009 for the venture that eventually became WSW.
 He has brought a seasoned newsman’s judgment to the WSW that has elevated it beyond the ordinary opinion-blog in writing quality, insight and influence.
 Erik’s interest in policy and politics has allowed him to regularly “scoop” the dwindling press corps in Olympia with stories that not only explain what happens but why.

 Erik’s focus on issues of interest to the business community has allowed him to set the pace for coverage by other media on such topics as workers’ compensation, environmental regulation, tax policy and government reform.
-His coverage of last year’s Moxie Media campaign scandal was credited by many for the Public Disclosure Commission’s decision to refer the case for prosecution.
+His coverage of 2010′s Moxie Media campaign scandal was credited by many for the Public Disclosure Commission’s decision to refer the case for prosecution.
+In 2013, he broke a story about the Affordable Care Act that earned national attention and an apology from the White House — a Federal Way woman who got a shout-out from President Obama during a Rose Garden speech after she sent a fan letter for health care reform learned she didn’t qualify for subsidies, and thus couldn’t afford insurance after all.
+And so on.

 Erik is one of those who believes state politics is more interesting and relevant to people’s daily lives than anything that happens in the “other Washington.”
 And as the ranks of daily newspaper reporters in Olympia continue to decline, his voice has become all the more influential.